oskitone/scout/assembly_guide/docs/change-the-arduino-code.md

 Successfully use a different brand of cable?
 [Contact me](https://www.oskitone.com/contact) and I can add it to the list.
 :::

-## Change the Arduino code
+## Steps

 Ready to experiment and get your hands dirty with some code?

 1. Install the [Arduino IDE](https://www.arduino.cc/en/software) and follow their instructions to install whatever drivers you'd need for an Arduino Uno.
-2. With the Scout's power off, use an [FTDI Serial TTL-232 cable](https://www.adafruit.com/product/70) to connect the Scout's UART header to your computer.
+2. With the Scout's power off, connect the Scout's UART header to your computer using one of the cables listed above.
    1. The Scout's UART header has "B" and "G" labels on its sides to match the cables Black and Green wires.
    2. The cable provides power to the Scout, so it should now be on and working normally
    3. **Double check that the power switch is OFF!** Leaving it on can permanently damage the microcontroller or batteries!